chappidiRushi/js-glossary/README.md

 ### Argument

-A value passed to a function when calling it, which can be accessed within the function.
+Actual values passed to the function when it is invoked.

 ### Assignment Operator (`=`)